LittleTealeaf/SER-210-Assignment-01/README.md

 This project was created using [Android Studio](https://developer.android.com/studio).
 An initial source code was provided to create an initial structure for the project.

 The first part of this project was created using a console-interfaced java project to create the underlying logic and AI.
-The console version can be found on the Console branch
+The console version can be found on the [Console Branch](https://github.com/LittleTealeaf/SER-210-Assignment-01/tree/Console)

 ## Game Rules: